When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

 \subsection{Program Repairing}

-The software development life-cycle is deeply impacted by the presence of bugs, with their detection and resolution taking enormous expenses.
-Researchers are motivated to find new methodologies to discern and rectify the bugs/vulnerabilities automatically.
+The software development lifecycle is deeply impacted by the presence of bugs, with their detection and resolution being costly.
+Researchers are motivated to find new ways to automatically identify and correct bugs/vulnerabilities with LLMs~\cite{zhang2024systematicliteraturereviewlarge}.